joaolbarba88/MockLocationDetector/README.md

 # MockLocationDetector
-An android library to help detect mock locations
+An android library to help detect mock locations+8.5555555555

 # Gradle
 Add the next dependency to your _gradle.build_